nasser-sh/DeepWork/README.md

 ## Schedule Every Minute of your Day

 We spend much of our day on auto-pilot, not giving much thought to what we do with our time.
 This is a problem.
-Divide your day into 30 minute intervals., groups of which are "blocks".
+Divide your day into 30 minute intervals, groups of which are "blocks".
 They can be "task blocks" or "distraction blocks".

 If interrupted, take a few minutes to create a revised schedule for the time that remains in the day.
 The goal is not to stick to it at all costs, but to maintain, at all times, a thoughtful say in what you're doing with your time going forward, even if those decisions get re-worked again and again as the day unfolds.